patrickfatrick/taskmastr/README.md

 ## taskmastr
 Yet another todo list web app built with the MEAN stack (not mean.io or mean.js, though...).
 You can find a hosted version of this at [taskmastr.co](http://www.taskmastr.co)

+##New in v4.1.0
+We now have a pathway for resetting user passwords.
+Put in your email, check "Forgot your password?" and submit the form to receive a link that will allow you to create a new password.

+Also changed up the animations for more bounciness.

 ##New in v4.0.0
 Lists!
 You can now maintain multiple lists in taskmastr, with all the fixins included: Deleting, reordering, renaming.